ricardofdc/LPOO_19-20/README.md

 lpoo-2020-g32 created by GitHub Classroom

 # BRICKBREAKER
-Arkanoid inspired game
-The goal is to destroy the layer of bricks
-Game ends whenever the player can't catch the bouncing ball
+The player is in control of a sliding platform that can bounce the ball into the bricks above.
+The player must use angles and rebounds to control the direction the balls move.
+If the balls fall into the abyss below, you’ll lose a life.
+Once a player manages to destroy all the bricks, he passes the level and the difficulty increases.

 ## Functionalities